Introduction

 This article intends no malice toward the anonymous author.
 My

-purpose is to enlighten him, in his error, to guide him on the
+purpose is to enlighten him in his error and to guide him toward the

 correct path.